nebula-labs-xyz/protocol-docs/contracts/ecosystem/InvestmentManager.sol/contract.InvestmentManager.md

 ### receive

+Fallback function to handle direct ETH transfers

-Automatically invests in the current active round
+*Automatically invests in the current active round*

-*Fallback function that handles direct ETH transfers*

-**Note:**
+*Process:
+1. Gets current active round number
+2. Validates active round exists
+3. Forwards ETH to investEther function*

+*Requirements:
+- At least one round must be active
+- Sent ETH must match remaining allocation
+- Sender must have valid allocation*

+**Notes:**
-throws: NoActiveRound if no rounds are currently active
+- throws: NO_ACTIVE_ROUND if no round is currently active

+- throws: AMOUNT_ALLOCATION_MISMATCH if sent amount doesn't match allocation

+- throws: NO_ALLOCATION if sender has no allocation

+- emits: Invest when investment is processed

+- security: Forwards to investEther which has reentrancy protection

+- security: Validates round status before processing

 ```solidity